JAKuehl/veteran_population_analysis/README.md

 ## Executive Summary
 ---
-Every year roughly 200,000 service members leave the military according to the Veterans Adminstration (VA).
-The VA is one of the largest components of the Federal Govenrment Out side of the Armed Forces and provides a wide array services for Veterans that extends well beyond healthcare.
+Every year roughly 200,000 service members leave the military, according to the Veterans Administration (VA).
+The VA is one of the largest components of the Federal Government outside of the Armed Forces and provides extensive services for Veterans that extends well beyond healthcare.
 However, a [Congressional Research Service (CSR) report compiled in 2014](https://fas.org/sgp/crs/misc/R43579.pdf) showed only 42% of eligible Veterans enrolled in the VA.
-As a result, the VA neither tracks these Veterans nor are they able to refer these veterans to other organizations or groups that provide community.
-This project attempts to identify the characteristics indicate of these individuals  will not enroll and the characteristics of non-enrollees.
+As a result, the VA neither tracks these Veterans nor can the VA refer these veterans to other organizations or groups that provide a community.
+This project attempts to identify the characteristics that indicate these individuals will not enroll and the attributes of non-enrollees.

-Roughly 25% of enrolled Veterans have a service connected disability according to [VA Enrollment Reports](https://www.va.gov/HEALTHPOLICYPLANNING/SOE2018/2018EnrolleeDataFindingsReport_9January2019Final508Compliant.pdf).
-By grouping features into themes and utilizing logistic regression, this project builds several models that do a good job of identifying the attributes of Veterans that do and do not enroll in the VA.
+Roughly 25% of enrolled Veterans have a service-connected disability, according to [VA Enrollment Reports](https://www.va.gov/HEALTHPOLICYPLANNING/SOE2018/2018EnrolleeDataFindingsReport_9January2019Final508Compliant.pdf).
+By grouping features into themes and utilizing logistic regression, this project builds several categorical models that help identify the attributes of Veterans that do and do not enroll in the VA.

 ![](images/enrollment.png)
 ## Data Science Questions